James Eastland: Senate career

-Eastland was appointed to the U.S. Senate in 1941 by Governor Paul B. Johnson Sr., following the death of Senator Pat Harrison.
+Eastland was appointed to the U.S. Senate in June 1941 by Governor Paul B. Johnson Sr., following the death of Senator Pat Harrison.
 Johnson first offered the appointment to Woods Eastland, whom he had known since childhood; Woods Eastland declined and suggested his son.
 Johnson appointed James Eastland on the condition that he would not run later that year in the special election to complete the term, ensuring that no candidate would have the advantage of incumbency.
-Eastland kept his word, and the election was won by 2nd District Congressman Wall Doxey.
+Eastland kept his word, and served until November; the election was won by 2nd District Congressman Wall Doxey.

 In 1942, Eastland was one of three candidates who challenged Doxey for a full term.
 Doxey had the support of President Franklin D. Roosevelt and Mississippi's senior U.S. Senator, Theodore G. Bilbo, but Eastland defeated him in the Democratic primary.
-At the time, Mississippi was effectively a one-party state, dominated by white Democrats since the disfranchisement of African Americans with the passage of the 1890 state constitution.
-The state used poll taxes, literacy tests and white primaries to exclude African Americans from the political system.

-Eastland returned to the Senate on January 3, 1943.
+At the time, Mississippi was effectively a one-party state, dominated by white Democrats since the disfranchisement of African Americans with the passage of the 1890 state constitution, which allowed poll taxes, literacy tests and white primaries to exclude them from the political system.
+This made winning the Democratic primary tantamount to election, and Eastland returned to the Senate on January 3, 1943.
 Roosevelt and Eastland developed a working relationship that enabled Eastland to oppose New Deal programs that were unpopular in Mississippi, while he supported the President's agenda on other issues.
 Eastland was effective in developing that type of arrangement with presidents of both parties during his long tenure in the Senate.
 Also effective because of his seniority, he gained major federal investment in the state, such as infrastructure construction including the Tennessee–Tombigbee Waterway and federal relief after disasters such as Hurricane Camille.

 Early 1947 saw a renewed effort by the Truman administration to promote civil rights with activities such as President Truman addressing the National Association for the Advancement of Colored People (NAACP) and delivering an address to Congress entirely dedicated to the subject.
 Eastland, among many other Southerners who saw the civil rights backing of the administration as an attack on their "way of life", addressed the Senate floor a week after Truman's speech on the matter, saying Southerners were expected to "remain docile" in light of their laws and culture being destroyed "under the false guise of another civil-rights bill."
-Six weeks before the 1948 United States Presidential election, Eastland predicted the defeat of the incumbent President Harry Truman, telling an audience in Memphis, Tennessee that voting for him was a waste.
+Six weeks before the 1948 United States presidential election, Eastland predicted the defeat of the incumbent President Harry Truman, telling an audience in Memphis, Tennessee that voting for him was a waste.
 After Truman's surprise victory, Eastland "remained publicly undaunted".